Cambie Corridor, Vancouver

 Jamieson Elementary (K-7 Public)

-Another well-regarded option in the Oakridge catchment area.
+Well-regarded option in the Oakridge catchment.

 Douglas Park Community School (K-7 Public)